Moustachauve/wled-desktop/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Disclaimer

+This project is not an official Google project.
+It is not supported by Google and Google specifically disclaims all warranties as to its quality, merchantability, or fitness for a particular purpose.

+Google Play and the Google Play logo are trademarks of Google LLC.